nathandaven/usenti-mac/README.md

 - This will not work on earlier versions of Catalina (`10.15.0` - `10.15.3`, I believe), due to bugs with `Wine 32on64`.
 - Linux tips: Usneti can be run easily on linux as well.
 Install wine and winetricks, and then run `winetricks mfc42`.
 You should then beable to just open usenti.exe directly using wine.
 Usenti can be downloaded from https://www.coranac.com/projects/usenti/ .

+## Todo
+- Create a brew formula for easy installation
+- Someone please create a modern version of usenti >.<

 ## Credits
 - Coranac for developing this softawre, Usenti can be found here: https://www.coranac.com/projects/usenti/